-The current advice is that if you can work from home, you should do so.
+The current advice is that if you can, you should continue to work from home.
 However, this is just a recommendation and some businesses have begun to reopen offices.
 Check out the state government's work safe website to see if your workplace has all the necessary hygiene and sanitation measures in place.

-All international travel, with very few exceptions, has been banned and is not likely to resume until next year, and will not return to normal until 2023.
+All international travel, with very few exceptions, has been banned and is not likely to resume until next year, and is not likely to return to normal until 2023.
 Fines and legal proceedings for those found breaking travel restrictions remain in effect.

 In an effort to clamp down on community transmission, NSW Health has announced that anyone with the slightest flu-like symptoms should get tested.
 If you work with vulnerable people, for example, in a nursing home, boarding school, or any other kind of residential facility, and you experience any respiratory symptoms, no matter how mild, you must be tested.
 The state is aiming to conduct 10,000 tests a day, and health authorities are encouraging people to get tested multiple times if they have any suspicion that they could be infected.

+Buckle-up buddy, cos you sure can!
 You no longer require a specific reason to go for a drive in NSW.
 So in the words of Rihanna, shut up and drive.
-You can drive to anywhere else in NSW to visit someone, you just have to hold off travelling for a holiday until June 1.
+Feel free to check out these scenic drives near Sydney or these awesome road trips further afield.

 If you’re in a real tooth-related pickle or you're hankering to get those chompers whitened, you should be in luck.
 Level three restrictions on dentists were eased from late April with many elective procedures now allowed.
 Many dental clinics have been operating at a reduced capacity.
 If you're unsure about treatments you can seek, you can contact your local public dental service for triage and advice.